 - College of Business ranked among the nation's Best Business Schools

-- Monroe Library is ranked as one of the Top 10 University Libraries in the nation for fifth consecutive year
+- Loyola’s Monroe Library is ranked among the Top 20 University Libraries in the nation for sixth consecutive year

 MS in Criminal Justice Administration – Justice Administration